Florida Will Lawyer serving Palm Beach, St. Lucie and Martin Counties

-A will is an essential part of your estate plan.
-Your will is a written legal document that specifies how you want your assets to be distributed after you are gone.
-It must be filed with the Florida Probate Court upon death.
+Your Florida Will is an essential part of your estate plan.
+Your Will is a written legal document that specifies how and to whom you want your assets distributed after you are gone.
+Our Florida estate planning lawyers will listen carefully to your goals and circumstances and will suggest the best methods for structuring your Will.

+Your Will must be filed with the Florida Probate Court upon death.
 The court then supervises the distribution of your assets.
 Many people incorrectly believe that if their estate is modest and not subject to estate taxes, there will be no need for probate.
 This is a misconception!
-Any estate where assets must be distributed through the provisions of a will is subject to probate, regardless of whether the estate is taxable.
+Any estate where assets must be distributed through the provisions of a Will is subject to probate, regardless of whether the estate is taxable.

-Read on for more information about your Florida will.
+More information about your Florida Will:

 If You're In a Second Marriage: The Elective Share

 Under Florida law, the spouse is entitled to 30% of the augmented estate.
-The augmented estate includes both probatable assets and non-probatable assets.
+Your augmented estate includes both probatable assets and non-probatable assets.
 You may leave your spouse more than 30%, but this is the minimum required by law.
 A spouse may waive the elective share in a prenuptial or postnuptial agreement.
-This is a common arrangement in the case of second marriages, when spouses want to be sure their children from prior marriages ultimately inherit their assets.
+This is a common arrangement in the case of second marriages, when spouses want to be sure their own children from prior marriages ultimately inherit their assets.

-For those with minor children, a will is the only way to appoint a guardian for your child in the event of your death.
+For those with minor children, a Will is the only way to appoint a guardian for your child in the event of your death.